qamarelsafadi/compose-challange/README.md

 This repository for the Jetpack Compose [#AndroidDevChallenge](https://developer.android.com/dev-challenge).
 July 2022.

+I Started this challenge on my tech community group in Gaza strip- Palestine to encourage me and other devs to start moving to Compose as it's the new future in Android.

+I used the #AndroidDevChallenge template so that I could reactivate it and reach out to the maximum Devs in the world.

 ## Getting started
 Fork this repository by pressing the "Fork" button in Github.